 Program Leadership

 Dr. Ronald Brimberry graduated from the UAMS College of Medicine in 1981 and was awarded the Dr. Winston K. Shorey Award by his classmates, recognizing his compassionate and humanitarian values.
-He completed his Family Medicine residency at the UAMS Department of Family and Preventive Medicine (DFPM) in 1984, and an Academic Family Medicine fellowship in 1985.
+He completed his Family Medicine residency at the UAMS Department of Family and Preventive Medicine (DFPM) in 1984, and an Academic Family Medicine Fellowship in 1985.
 An Assistant Professor from 1985-1991, he was involved in the DFPM’s Predoctoral Education Division.
-In 1991 he was promoted to Associate Professor.
-From 1992-1996, he served as the UAMS Family Medicine residency Program Director, then served as the Associate Director from 1996-1997.
-Dr. Brimberry received the Outstanding Faculty Teaching Award from the UAMS Little Rock Family Medicine residency graduating Class of 1997.
+From 1992-1996, he served as the UAMS Family Medicine Residency Program Director in Little Rock, then served as the Associate Director from 1996-1997.
+Dr. Brimberry received the Outstanding Faculty Teaching Award from the Little Rock UAMS Family Medicine residency graduating class of 1997.

 Dr. Jonathan Fausett is the Site Director for the Mercy Family Medicine Clinic Berryville.
 He graduated from Utah State University in 2011 and medical school at Des Moines University College of Osteopathic Medicine in 2016.
 He completed his residency at University of Wyoming Family Medicine in 2019.